 Back in the day, phones meant landlines.
 Bigger companies used Private Branch Exchange (PBX) systems, a luxury few small businesses could afford.
 Along with those systems came features like auto-attendant, IVR, voicemail, etc.

 Today’s phones use different technology namely Voice over Internet Protocol (VoIP).
-With the total VoIP market expected to cross $55 million by 2025, it seems everyone is using it.
+With the total VoIP market expected to cross $55 billion by 2025, it seems everyone is using it.
 VoIP phone systems offer choices and flexibility.
 Your business is not limited to using only one type of device, software or hardware.
 Mix and match to serve the needs of your organization – both today and tomorrow.

 So what is the difference between on-premise systems and cloud-based systems?